Welcome!

 Registration Rates

-Early Bird Registration Rate (by 11:59 EDT on April 14): $80.00
+Early Bird Registration Rate (by 11:59 EDT on March 24): $75.00

-Regular Registration Rate after April 14: $100.00
+Regular Registration Rate on or after March 25: $100.00

 How to Register

 To register click Register Now above!
-You will then be prompted to login to Iris Registration, the secure online system being used to manage registration for this event.
+You will then be prompted to log into Iris Registration, the secure online system being used to manage registration for this event.
 Click "Sign Up" to create an account using your email address and a password of your choice.
 If you have registered for an event with us in the past 18 months you can sign in using your existing Iris Registration account.
-Once you login, you will be brought through the online registration form and payment gateway.
-To complete your registration you will be prompted to submit payment via Visa, MasterCard, Discover, or American Express credit/debit card.
+Once you log in, you will be brought through the online registration form and payment gateway.
+To complete your registration, you will be prompted to submit payment via Visa, MasterCard, Discover, or American Express credit/debit card.
 If you need any assistance completing your registration or would like to discuss alternate payment options, please contact UMass Conference Services at registration@umass.edu or 413-577-8102.

 Registration is accepted on an individual basis.
 If you need to register multiple attendees click Register Now, sign in, and complete a registration for the first attendee by proceeding through the payment page.
 Once that registration is completed, click Home in the top toolbar to be brought back to the registration summary screen.
-Next, click Create Additional Registrations.
-If you have a large group you would like to register/pay for, please email us at registration@umass.edu for assistance.
+Next, click Create Additional Registration.
+If you have a large group you would like to register/pay for, please email us at registration@umass.edu for group registration assistance.

 Payment Options